-Besides the rare instances where you stub your toe late at night (or during the day), most toenail injuries occur from repeated trauma.
+Besides the rare instances where you stub your toe late at night (or during the day), or drop a heavy object on your foot, most toenail injuries occur from repeated trauma.

 “Athletes, runners and even hikers often get a condition called runner’s toe, which is a black toenail caused by repeated strain on your nail,” said Brett Roeder, DPM, a podiatrist and reconstructive rearfoot and ankle surgeon at Banner Health Clinic in Gilbert, AZ.
 “This type of trauma commonly results in blood under the nail, known as a subungual hematoma.”

 [Also read “Happy Trails and Feet: 6 Tips to Prevent Blisters.”]

 Almost everyone has somehow smashed a fingernail or toenail and later seen blood under their nail bed.
 A subungual hematoma is usually caused by trauma from dropping something heavy on your foot or from frequent rubbing or friction against a shoe.
 It occurs when the blood vessels break open under the nail, causing blood to pool.
 Your toenail may look like a black, blue or purple bruise.

 Other nail trauma is painful and can cause your nail to accidently tear or split (lacerations), fall off completely (avulsion), or it can cause an ingrown toenail.